alexeiudovenko/node-word-frequencies/readme.md

 2. Then run *yarn dev* or *npm run dev*
 3. Create .env (*touch .env*) file, and move all data from .envExample to .env file (*cat .envExample >> .env*)
 4. By default, the server will run at a port 3000, but you can change default port in env file

+### Running tests

+*yarn test* or *npm run test*.
+Since in the test files you need to create a large file (approximately 1.3GB) and process the data from it, running tests may take some time (generally 1-2 min).

 ### Table which shows singe endpoint